-NORTH PENNSVLVANIA RAILROAD, OFFICE OF GENERAL AGENT, Front and Willow Streets,
+NORTH PENNSYLVANIA RAILROAD, Office of General Agent, Front and Willow Streets,

-PHILADELPHIA, November 5, 1861.
+> PHILADELPHIA, November 5, 1861.

-Colonel W. W. H. Davis-Dear Sir: -A train of fifteen cars will be ready for your Regiment at Doylestown station to-morrow, (Wednesday) morning.
+Colonel W. W. H. Davis-Dear Sir:-A train of fifteen cars will be ready for your Regiment at Doylestown station to-morrow, (Wednesday) morning.
 This allowing seventy-five men to a car, the usual number that we have carried on this road when moving large quantities, will carry your men, say one thousand and fifty.
-It is understood that you will be ready to move at eight a. m., for which how our arrangements on the line of the road have been made.
+It is understood that you will be ready to move at eight a. m., for which hour our arrangements on the line of the road have been made.